guangyuan/pdp/README.md

 partial: An R Package for Generating Partial Dependence Plots
 ================

-The purpose of this package is to provide a general framework for creating _partial dependence plots_ in R.
+The purpose of this package is to provide a general framework for creating _partial dependence plots_ (PDPs) in R.

 ### Installation

-For now, `partial` is only available on GitGub:
+For now, `partial` is only available from GitGub using the `devtools` package:
 ``` r
 # Install development version from GitHub repo
 devtools::install_github("bgreenwell/partial")